5a-Fitness-App/5a-Code-Documentation/docs/source/implementation.rst

 - **Flutter** for cross-platform mobile development (Android/iOS)
 - **Dart** as the main programming language
--  for backend services (authentication, Firestore database)
+-  for backend services (authentication, PostgreSQL database)
 -
 -